 Imagine Friends.
 But all the friends are the alcoholic owners Philadelphia bar.
 And also the worst people in the world.
 And also one of them is Danny DeVito.
 That's It's Always Sunny in Philadelphia.

-Now twelve seasons in (!) the show has never lapsed in quality, all the way skewering the American Dream through its ragtag group of absolute nightmares, perpetually looking out for number one no matter the cost.
+Now thirteen seasons in (!) the show has never lapsed in quality, all the way skewering the American Dream through its ragtag group of absolute nightmares, perpetually looking out for number one no matter the cost.

 The show puts its stars through the absolute ringer, but somehow they almost always deserve it, and serves as absolute proof that as long as your writing is sharp enough, your characters being 'unlikeable' needn't get in the way of anything.